Derick317/Typora/Softwares/Franka_and_ROS/set_up.md

         |        ^
    ```

-    I have no idea but downloadingd: a new kernel of different version, and try again!
+    I have no idea but downloading a new kernel of different version, and try again!